John Lewis: Freedom Riders

 In 1961, Lewis became one of the 13 original Freedom Riders.
-The group of seven blacks and six whites planned to ride on interstate buses from Washington, D.C. to New Orleans to challenge the policies of Southern states along the route that had imposed segregated seating on the buses, violating federal policy for interstate transportation.
-The Freedom Ride, originated by the Fellowship of Reconciliation and revived by James Farmer and the Congress of Racial Equality (CORE), was initiated to pressure the federal government to enforce the Supreme Court decision in Boynton v.
-Virginia (1960) that declared segregated interstate bus travel to be unconstitutional.
-The Freedom Rides revealed the passivity of local, state and federal governments in the face of violence against law-abiding citizens.
-The project was publicized; and organizers had notified the Department of Justice about it.
-It depended on the Alabama police to protect the riders, although the state was known for notorious racism.
-It did not undertake actions except assigning FBI agents to record incidents.
-After extreme violence broke out in South Carolina and Alabama, the Kennedy Administration called for a cooling-off period, with a moratorium on Freedom Rides.
+The group of seven blacks and six whites planned to ride on interstate buses from Washington, D.C. to New Orleans to challenge the policies of Southern states along the route that had imposed segregated seating on the buses, which violated federal policy for interstate transportation.
+The "Freedom Ride", originated by the Fellowship of Reconciliation and revived by James Farmer and the Congress of Racial Equality (CORE), was initiated to pressure the federal government to enforce the Supreme Court decision in Boynton v.
+Virginia (1960), which declared segregated interstate bus travel to be unconstitutional.
+The Freedom Rides revealed the passivity of the local, state, and federal governments in the face of violence against law-abiding citizens.
+The project was publicized and organizers had notified the Department of Justice about it.
+It relied upon the Alabama police to protect the riders, even though the state was known for notorious racism, and did not undertake actions except assigning FBI agents to record incidents.
+After extreme violence broke out in South Carolina and Alabama, the Kennedy Administration called for a "cooling-off" period, with a moratorium on Freedom Rides.

 In the South, Lewis and other nonviolent Freedom Riders were beaten by angry mobs and arrested.
 At age 21, Lewis was the first of the Freedom Riders to be assaulted while in Rock Hill, South Carolina.
-When he tried to, a whites-only waiting room, two white men attacked him, injuring his face and kicking him in the ribs.
-Two weeks later Lewis joined a "Freedom Ride" bound for Jackson, Mississippi.
+When he tried to enter a whites-only waiting room, two white men attacked him, injuring his face and kicking him in the ribs.
+Two weeks later Lewis joined a Freedom Ride bound for Jackson, Mississippi.
 Near the end of his life, Lewis said of this time, "We were determined not to let any act of violence keep us from our goal.
 We knew our lives could be threatened, but we had made up our minds not to turn back."
 As a result of his Freedom Rider activities, Lewis was imprisoned for 40 days in the notorious Mississippi State Penitentiary in Sunflower County.